UEFI-code/WindowsDanger/README.md

     - 0 : Disable Write-Protection by modifiy CR0
     - 1 : Hack Ring3 Segment in GDT to Ring0 & Hack TSS_IOPM
     - 2 : Mapping CR3 to a Virtual Address
-    - 3 : Insert new user-callable IDT entries 78H and 79H
+    - 3 : Hook #GP and Insert new user-callable IDT entries 78H and 79H
     - 4 : Disable SMAP/SMEP by modify CR4

 - [InterruptTester](UserMode_InterruptTester): Test our new IDT entries 78H and 79H